Robert-van-Engelen/Forth500/manual.md

 The Forth500 dictionary is organized as follows:

-         low address in the 11th segment $Bxx00
+         low address in the 11th segment $Bxxxx
           _________
     +--->| $0000   |     last entry link is zero (2 bytes)
     |    |---------|